10 Ways to reduce the indoor air pollution | Turmerry

 10 major ways to reduce the indoor air pollution

 And please don't think you can band-aid this issue with air fresheners.
-Air fresheners are not going to ease these problems but only worsen it.
+Air fresheners are not going to ease these problems but only worsen them.
 So keep the lids on those artificially scented candles and implement these five major things to boost your indoor air quality.

 The most common, harmful pollutants found indoors include: